captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And so, I’m not trying to get all up in your business, but maybe that’s also the reason you always be eating pie --
+And so, I’m not trying to get all up in your business, but maybe that’s also the reason you always be eating pie—

 ---

-because of, like, you got Emotionalisms -- ya know?
+because of, like, you got Emotionalisms—ya know?

 ---